pinout-xyz/Pinout.xyz/src/it/translate/picade-x-hat.md

 -->
 # Picade X HAT

-Picade X HAT supercedes Picade HAT, providing push-in headers for 10 arcade buttons and a joystick.
+Picade X HAT supersedes Picade HAT, providing push-in headers for 10 arcade buttons and a joystick.

 It also includes a digital to analog audio converter and amplifier which outputs to a single push-fit speaker terminal.